atul4798/TravelAway-SpringBoot/README.md

  2.Install Angular CLI
  3.Install SpringBoot in any IDE(Eclipse,IntelliJ IDEA)

- Add Node Modules Files in the AngularUI Files
+ Add Node Modules Files in the AngularUI,
  Check Connection strings of database and edit in spring boot's Application.properties